vsphere-tmm/vsphere-supervisor/airgapped/air-gapped-harbor.md

-# Appendix: Air-Gapped deployment using Harbor Supervisor Service
+# Appendix: Air-Gapped Deployment Using Harbor Supervisor Service

 ## In this document, we will only capture the additional steps and/or differences that have not been addressed in the [primary air gap install document](/airgapped/air-gapped.md)